2009–10 Philadelphia Flyers season: Records

 Among the team records set during the 2009–10 season was three franchise single period records tied during the second period of the home opener on October 6.
 Mike Richards scored three goals and defenseman Matt Carle picked up four assists (also tying the single period points record).
-Eight months later Carle would tie the team record for assists in a playoff game (4) in game four of the team’s conference semifinals series against the Boston Bruins.
+Eight months later Carle would tie the team record for assists in a playoff game (4) in game four of the team's conference semifinals series against the Boston Bruins.
 During the conference finals against the Montreal Canadiens, goaltender Michael Leighton tied an NHL single playoff series record with three shutouts.
-During the 2010 Stanley Cup Finals against the Chicago Blackhawks, Danny Briere set a team record with nine assists in the series.
+During the 2010 Stanley Cup Final against the Chicago Blackhawks, Danny Briere set a team record with nine assists in the series.

-The Flyers set a number of team single playoff year records during their run to the Stanley Cup Finals.
+The Flyers set a number of team single playoff year records during their run to the Stanley Cup Final.
 Briere set a new playoff team record for points (30) and tied the high mark for game-winning goals (4).
 Chris Pronger’s 18 points and three powerplay goals tied the team records for defensemen.
 Ville Leino tied the NHL records for most assists by a rookie (14) and most points by a rookie (21).
 The Flyers tied franchise playoff highs for most home wins (9) and most shutouts (5) while setting new marks for most road losses (7) and most powerplay goals (23).